Rondo Vario - play a game?

 Pediatric physiotherapist

-After a lovely late summer it seems to be happening now... bad weather is predicted for Sunday.
-A great moment to play a game with the kids and we just happen to have a new game in the house.
-Extra fun!
+After a lovely late summer, it finally seems to be here... bad weather is predicted for Sunday.
+So, it's a perfect time to play a game with the kids, and we just happen to have a new game at home.
+Even more fun!

-The predicted autumn weather is however still waiting and the sun is very tempting.
-So let's go outside.
-The game can wait another day... although it is very tempting on the kitchen table.
+However, the predicted autumn weather is delayed, and the sun is very inviting.
+So, let's go outside.
+The game can wait another day... although it's very enticing on the kitchen table.

 Fortunately, the wait is rewarded.
-Monday it rains!!!
+It's raining on Monday!!!

-After the sandwich, during “our hour” (the two youngest children are in bed and the oldest is at school), Nieke asks if we are going to play the caterpillar game.
-Rondovario!
-As far as I am concerned, a great moment for some special “big girl attention”.
+After lunch, during "our-hour" (the two youngest children are in bed and the oldest is at school), Nieke asks if we're going to play the caterpillar game.
+Rondovario it is!
+As far as I'm concerned, it's a perfect moment for some special "big-girl attention."

-Fortunately, the game description is clear and simple, so we can get started quickly.
-The story that serves as an introduction to the game is very funny and gives the game a “head and tail” right away.
-The caterpillars (4 strings) get new clothes (beads), but since the choice is very large, it is decided to roll the dice for the clothes.
-One die indicates the color of the garment and the other die the shape.
-The caterpillar that is the first to have 6 pieces of clothing on has won.
+Fortunately, the game description is clear and simple, so we can start quickly.
+The story that serves as an introduction to the game is very funny and immediately gives the game a "head and tail."
+The caterpillars (4 lacing cords) get new clothes (beads), but since the choice is very large, it is decided to roll the dice for the clothing.
+One die indicates the color of the clothing and the other die the shape.
+The caterpillar that is the first to have 6 pieces of clothing wins.

-Nieke is immediately in the game and she can perform it smoothly.
-The combination of color and shape recognition and stringing, makes her "challenged" in different areas and this big lady of almost 4 (!) likes that very much.
-Of course she wins and that also increases the fun of playing.
+Nieke immediately gets into the game and can execute it smoothly.
+The combination of color and shape recognition and lacing means she is "challenged" on different levels, and this almost 4-year-old (!) young lady really likes it.
+Of course, she wins, which also increases the fun of playing.

-Because the game doesn't last that long, she stays focused on the game, but for me as a mother that also has a clear advantage....
-Now I can give the children special attention in between, without spending an hour and often a lot of child frustration.
-You can definitely limit this child frustration with Rondo Vario.
-For example, when you play the game with two people, the one who starts will always win.
-This way, as a mother, I can keep the atmosphere going a bit by, for example, making sure that a child wins again after a losing turn.
-That increases the fun of playing considerably!!!
+Because the game doesn't last too long, she stays well-focused on the game, but for me as a mother, that also has a clear advantage...
+Now I can give the children special attention "in between" without spending an hour and often a lot of child frustration.
+You can easily limit this child frustration with Rondo Vario anyway.
+For example, if you play the game with two people, the one who starts will always win.
+This way, as a mother, I can keep the atmosphere a bit by, for example, making sure a child wins again after a loss.
+That significantly increases the fun of playing!!!

-After Nieke has dressed her caterpillar several times, she also likes to play "freely" with the caterpillars.
-She decides that she wants to dress a caterpillar with only squares.... she then takes a triangle with full conviction.... oh well, she is only 3, so that shouldn't spoil the fun.
+After Nieke has dressed her caterpillar multiple times, she enjoys playing "freely" with the caterpillars for a while.
+She decides she wants to dress a caterpillar with only squares... with full conviction, she then grabs a triangle... oh well, she's only 3, so that shouldn't spoil the fun.

-Of course, while playing Rondo Vario, the cogs in my therapist brain immediately started “turning”.
-All kinds of variations on this game fly through my head.
+Of course, while playing Rondo Vario, the gears in my therapist's brain also immediately started "turning."
+All sorts of variations of this game flew through my head.
 For example, you can also let touch play a role in this game.
-With a little “manual dexterity” and home industry, you can sew 6 colored bags or you can look lovingly at a handy neighbor or mother...
-In these bags you can sort the beads by color.
+With a little "craftsmanship" and domestic skill, you can sew 6 colored bags, or you can ask a handy neighbor or mother for help...
+In these bags, you can sort the beads by color.
 When the dice now indicate that you can choose a red square as a piece of clothing, you put your hand in the red bag.
-Feeling, you then go looking for the square.
-Another variation is to use an hourglass.
-This limits the “search time”, which increases the competition element.
-In addition to all kinds of own variations, the manual also describes some variations, for both young and older children.
-So this game does not have to be boring for a while.
+Feeling your way, you then look for the square.
+Another variation is the use of an hourglass.
+This limits the "search time," which increases the competitive element.
+In addition to all sorts of own variations, the manual also describes some variations for both young and older children.
+So, this game won't get boring anytime soon.

-As far as Nieke is concerned, all these variations are not yet necessary.... for the time being, she is still having a great time with the caterpillars and their clothing.
-As soon as her big brother is home from school, the game is played again.
-He likes it too.... he even suggests playing it with a friend from school, when she comes over on Wednesday afternoon.
-In the coming period, we will be “shopping” for a lot of clothes and I, as a “real woman”, find that very funny of course... ;)
+As far as Nieke is concerned, all these variations are not yet necessary... she is still having an excellent time with the caterpillars and their clothes.
+As soon as her big brother comes home from school, the game will be played again.
+He also likes it... he even suggests playing it with a school friend when she comes over on Wednesday afternoon.
+In the coming time, a lot of clothes will be "shopped" at our house, and as a "real woman," I find that very funny, of course... ;)